Smacking 'has no place in modern Wales'

 The physical punishment of children has no place in a modern and progressive Wales, children's minister Huw Irranca-Davies has said.

-Ahead of a consultation, due to start in January, on a proposed smacking ban Mr Irranca-Davies said the practice "can no longer be acceptable".
+Ahead of a consultation due to start in January on a proposed smacking ban, Mr Irranca-Davies said the practice was "no longer acceptable".

 The comments have been welcomed by the children's charity the NSPCC.